floweredscarf/su25/labs/lab15/index.md

     git pull skeleton main

+Feel free to jump right into coding, and then go back and read the spec when confused on what to code next!

 ## Disjoint Sets

 Suppose we have a collection of companies that have gone under mergers or